Heightened alert after threat locks down Columbine | WTOP

 “We always have heightened awareness close to high-profile anniversaries like this,” Billinger said.

-Pais traveled to Colorado from Miami on Monday night and bought a pump-action shotgun and ammunition, according to the Jefferson County Sheriff’s Office and the FBI.
-She was last seen in the foothills west of Denver, was considered armed and extremely dangerous and should not be approached.
+Pais was last seen in the foothills west of Denver, was considered armed and extremely dangerous and should not be approached, authorities said.

 “This has become a massive manhunt … and every law enforcement agency is participating and helping in this effort,” Dean Phillips, special agent in charge of the FBI in Denver, said late Tuesday night.